-Rental returns are moderate to good in Ljubljana, Slovenia
+Slovenia Rental returns are moderate in Ljubljana, Slovenia

 |TO BUY||MONTHLY RENT||TO BUY||MONTHLY RENT|

 How much will you earn?
-Gross rental yields on apartments are moderate to good in Ljubljana, at around 4.5% to 5.1% in the city centre, and higher outside.
+Gross rental yields on apartments are moderate in Ljubljana, at around 4.7% to 5.1% in the city centre, and higher outside.
 To define terms, the gross rental yield is the rent the landlord will earn - before taxation, vacancy costs, and other costs - compared to the purchase price of the property.

 How much do apartments cost?
-Apartments in the Old Town of Ljubljana cost on average, EUR 2,900 to EUR 3,200 per square metre (sq.m.).
-In the nearby areas apartments tend to be cheaper, selling for around EUR 2,300 per sq. m.
+Apartments in the Old Town of Ljubljana cost on average, EUR 3,600 per square metre (sq.m.).
+In the nearby areas apartments tend to be cheaper, we found in previous years, selling for around EUR 2,300 per sq. m.
 In the city´s surroundings, EUR 1,450 per sq. m. is more usual for an apartment, EUR 1,000 for a house.

 How easily will you rent your property?
 Anecdotally, properties can be quite hard to let.
 Ljubljana is a small place.
 The number of expatriates, embassies, and international companies is small, which again restricts the supply of tenants.

 Round trip transaction costs are low in Slovenia.
 See our Property transaction costs analysis in Slovenia and Round-trip property transaction costs in Slovenia, compared to the rest of Europe.